 - Security must be provided at all events at which alcohol will be consumed.
-Security arrangements for an event must be reviewed and approved by the Special Event Registration Committee in advance of the event.
+Security arrangements for an event must be reviewed and approved by the Special Events Registration Committee in advance of the event.

-- Undergraduate groups, individuals, students, faculty, and staff may not serve alcoholic beverages to undergraduate students, except by special authorization from the Dean of Students or the Dean’s designee.
+- Undergraduate organizations, groups, individuals, students, faculty, and staff may not serve alcoholic beverages to undergraduate students, except by special authorization from the Dean of Students or the Dean’s designee.

 - Any time alcoholic beverages are served or permitted, alternative beverages and food must also be provided during the entire period that alcoholic beverages are available.
 Students organizing the event are responsible for providing nonalcoholic beverages and food.

 - Individuals who wish to invite guests to a gathering in their apartments, suites, or lodges must have authorization from the Area Coordinator for the residential area, or the AC’s designee.
 The authorization forms for these events may be found on the respective Anchor Link pages of the residences in which such gatherings are permitted: Carmichael Towers East suites, Carmichael Towers West, Chaffin Place, Lewis House, Morgan House, and Mayfield Apartments.
 For the event to be authorized, a majority of the hosts must be of legal age to drink alcoholic beverages.
 (See “Party Registration” in Chapter 4, “Residential Life.”)